abinit/abinit/doc/tutorial/gwr1.md

 Also the convergence with [[gwr_ntau]] is not variational, and there are meshes that perform better than others.
 This study shows that we should use XXX minimax points in order to reach an accuracy of 0.01 eV (`abs_conv`).
-Unfortunately, this would render the calculations more expensive, especially for a tutorial, therefore we opt to continue with XXX minimax points for the next calculations
+Unfortunately, this would render the calculations more expensive, especially for a tutorial, therefore we opt to continue with XXX minimax points for the next calculations.

+Again, let's save the results in a different directory by executing:

 ```
 mkdir conv_ntau